MarkVerbeek91/markverbeek91.github.io/_tabs/about me.md

 I'm a Software Engineer with an education in physics.
 I have an interest in a long list of topics.

-This is my (work in progress) blog/project website to showcase and keep progress of my current projects.
+This is my (work in progress) blog/project website to showcase and keep track of progress of my projects.

 My education background is physics and nuclear fusion technology.
 Through these studies I have learned a great deal about dissecting large and complex challenges in to smaller and achievable goals.